 - Get a visa.
 One of the visas that you could get would be the F3 Visa.
 It is a Family Type Card for married descendants of United States citizens.
 Your family can join you in the United States if their F3 Visa application is approved.
 Because there are a certain amount of F3 visas available every year, the f3 visa process takes a little longer.
 The processing time varies from one to ten years, depending on the number of applications submitted every year by USCIS.

 - Write a formal letter.
 Initiate contact with the sick relative in the US and request that they submit a formal letter to the United States.
 Your native country’s embassy welcomes you to the United States to care for them for health reasons.

-Fill out and submit Form DS-156, Nonimmigrant Visa Application, along with other relevant paperwork such as an invitation letter from a sick relative and confirmation of your connections to your home country as proof that you want to return to your native land after your stay in the United States.
+Fill out and submit Form DS-156, Nonimmigrant Visa Application, along with other relevant paperwork such as an invitation letter from a sick relative and confirmation of your connections to your home country as proof that you want to return to your native land after your stay in the US.